 ECON 480.
 INTERNSHIP IN ECONOMICS.
 Practical experience in applied economics.
 Prerequisite: Permission of the department chair.
-Semester course, one to six hours.

 ECON 488.
 SEMINAR IN ECONOMICS.
 An advanced course for juniors and seniors who desire in-depth exploration of a specific topic in economics using research, discussion, oral reports and written essays.
 Prerequisite: Permission of the department chair.